abhishek2024/Chatbot-Deep-Learning/README.md

 * Add section to `utils/telegram_utils/model_info.json` with your custom Telegram messages
 * In model config file specify `metadata.labels.telegram_utils` parameter with name which refers to the added section of `utils/telegram_utils/model_info.json`

 For 'riseapi' mode you should specify api settings (host, port, etc.) in [*utils/server_utils/server_config.json*](utils/server_utils/server_config.json) configuration file.
 If provided, values from *model_defaults* section override values for the same parameters from *common_defaults* section.
-Model names in *model_defaults* section should be similar to the class names of the models main component.
+Model names in *model_defaults* section should be similar to the class names of the models main reader.

 Available model configs are: